What is Foundation year and who is it for?

-Foundation year is designed for people, who:
+Foundation year is designed for students who:

-Don’t speak English well enough;
+Do not speak English well enough;

 What are the entry requirements?

-Where does the Foundation year take place?
+Where does the foundation year take place?

 Academic year and credit